nickmeldrum/ps-cloud/README.md

 If you are using the github deployment hooks, you will also need the following variable setup as above (because it seems azure isn't using auth tokens like a good boy):
   * $githubPassword

+Some Azure commands make use of grep and gawk - so make sure you have these unix tools in your path.
+(Easiest way on windows is to do the "full path" option when installing msysgit as they are shipped in the Git/bin directory.

 ### CAREFUL!

 Your .publishsettings file has an access certificate in it.
 Keep this and your github password and auth tokens secure.
 Don't commit them to version control!